dwhieb/Nisinoon/pages/Grammar/Grammar.md

 \s   Frantz & Genee (<a href=#FrantzGenee2015>2015</a>)

 {{/igl}}
+{{!-- Double space after interlinear in order for subsequent markdown to parse correctly. --}}

 (In these examples, the components are given in their underlying forms, which differ in some cases from the forms as they show up in the actual word.)